-AEC stands for the Aboriginal Education Council.
+IEC stands for the Indigenous Education Council.
 It serves as a resource for all matters relating to Indigenous education at the University of Ottawa.
-To learn more about the AEC, visit the Services and Resources section.
+To learn more about the AEC, visit the Governance section.

-ARC stands for Aboriginal Resource Centre.
+IRC stands for Indigenous Resource Centre.
 This is a free service that provides support and tools to meet the personal, professional and academic needs of all First Nations, Métis, and Inuit students.
 To learn more about this service, visit the Services and Resources section.

 What is the Career Development Centre?